 Counts and percentages will be presented by randomised group and the risk ratio will be calculated for each pairwise comparison with the no additional treatment arm, with confidence intervals and p-values reported.
 The absolute risk difference will also be presented with confidence intervals.
-Patients who were already on ventilation at randomisation will be excluded from the denominator.
+Each component of this composite outcome will also be